yann300/macvie.github.io/content/post/about.md

 Influences (playlists)
 ====

-MacVie’s musical influences come from across different genres and from various geographical locations.
-They also come and go, and may then also return again.
-In that way, many exceptional voices and interesting ways of singing have been inspiring:
+MacVie’s musical influences come from across different genres and various geographical locations.
+Sometimes they come and go.
+Sometimes they may as well return again.
+In that way, many good songs, exceptional voices and interesting ways of singing have been inspiring over the years:

 From ‘SWEDEN’ (SE/Scandinavian):
 ----